korken89/kfly_firmware/README.md

 * Separate analog and digital power supply with 6 V max input voltage
 * 8 outputs (50 Hz / 400 Hz / Oneshot125)
 * 4 expansion connectors (3 UARTs & 1 CAN port)
-* 6 slot RC input connector with support for (C)PPM up to 8 channels in and signal strength
+* 6 slot RC input connector with support for (C)PPM and SBUS with up to 18 channels and signal strength indication
 * MicroSD card holder for "Blackbox" flight logging